-Financial assets at FVPL are carried in the consolidated statement of financial position at fair value with net changes in fair value presented as "Unrealized marked-to-market gain" account (positive net changes in fair value) or "Unrealized marked-to-market loss" (negative net changes in fair value) or "Unrealized marked-to-market loss" (negative net changes in fair value) in the profit or loss.
+Financial assets at FVPL are carried in the consolidated statement of financial position at fair value with net changes in fair value presented as "Unrealized marked-to-market gain" account (positive net changes in fair value) or "Unrealized marked-to-market loss" (negative net changes in fair value) in the profit or loss.
 Interest earned or incurred is recorded as interest income or expense, respectively, while dividend income is recorded as other income according to the terms of the contract, or when the right of payment has been established.